Roland29/aws-certification/dva-c02/cicd/README.md

 ---
 ## CodeBuild
-- buikdspec.yml at root of code repo
+- buildspec.yml at root of code repo
+- Bundle the dependencies in the source code during the build stage

 ---
 ## CodeDeploy